lammps/lammps/doc/src/Build_basics.rst

 ``SNAP``, ``USER-DIFFRACTION``, and ``USER-DPD`` packages.
 In addition some packages support OpenMP threading indirectly through the libraries they interface to: e.g. ``LATTE``, ``KSPACE``, and ``USER-COLVARS``.
-See the :doc:`Packages details <Packages_details>` doc page for more info on these packages and the doc pages for their respective commands for OpenMP threading info.
+See the :doc:`Packages details <Packages_details>` page for more info on these packages and the pages for their respective commands for OpenMP threading info.

 For CMake, if you use ``BUILD_OMP=yes``, you can use these packages